 - Sprinkle vinegar, cornstarch, and vanilla over meringue, gently fold in till combined.

 - Divide meringue into two equal portions.
 Sift cocoa into one of the portions, gently fold in until well combined.

 - If you're using a cake decorating tip, affix two pastry bags with couples and desired star tips.
 Fill one with vanilla meringue, and the other with chocolate meringue.If the meringue doesn't fit in the bag, you can always top it up later.

 - Pipe out 8 little rounds from each of the two meringues, about 3-4" in diameter.
 If you're not using a pastry bag, you can just use a spoon to create these rounds.

-- Put the baking sheets into your oven, and turn the temperature down to 250 degrees.
-Bake for 1 hour.
+- Put the baking sheets into your oven, bake for 1 hour.

 - Once your timer goes off, turn the oven off and let the meringue cool in the oven for several hours.
 The baking of the meringue can be done the day before, if needed!

 - Just before serving, whip the heavy cream.I like my pavlovas a little sweeter, so I add about 2 tablespoon of sugar – add as much or as little as you want.
 Purists may not want to sweeten the cream at all!
 I also like to add a little flavoring, again – optional

 - Once heavy cream is whipped to the desired thickness, add any desired flavourings, if applicable.
 Spoon into a serving bowl.